 By Katherine Gallagher Robbins, Candace Gibson and Shaina Goodman

-The decision to overturn Roe v.
-Wade has harmed millions of people across the nation, impeding their access to abortion, disrupting their economic futures, and putting their health and even their lives at risk.
+More than a year later, the decision to overturn Roe v.
+Wade has and is continuing to harm millions of people across the nation, impeding their access to abortion, disrupting their economic futures, and putting their health and even their lives at risk.
 The impact of this decision is particularly harmful for women of color, who are less likely to have insurance and face greater economic barriers to accessing abortion.

 The Dobbs decision has unique impacts on Latina communities.As this analysis demonstrates, the Latinx community is a diverse group.
 In this analysis, people are identified as Latinx if they select being of Hispanic, Latino, or Spanish origin.
 Due to data limitations, this analysis does not include people who do not identify as women but may become pregnant, including transgender men and nonbinary people (see Robbins and Goodman for additional discussion).
 In this case, where all respondents identify as women, we use the term Latina throughout.
 However, The Latina Institute and the National Partnership, conscious of the importance of the full range of gender identities, utilizes gender-neutral terms throughout its materials whenever possible.
 “Latina/x” is a term that challenges the gender binary in the Spanish language and embraces the diversity of genders that often are actively erased from spaces.
 To understand these impacts, it is critical to understand that the term “Latina” reflects people with a diverse array of histories, cultures, languages, countries of origin, and socioeconomic conditions.
 Given this diversity, it’s important to recognize that the health care experiences of Latinas are also, of course, not a monolith.
 As a result of the various and intersecting identities that Latinas hold, they often face compounding barriers to health care – from low rates of insurance coverage, to mistrust of medical providers due to the legacy of forced sterilization or other coercive practices, to anti-immigrant sentiment and discrimination in health care systems and public health policies, to lack of linguistically and culturally appropriate services.